ngagnon/flybywire/fly-protocol/spec.md

 The ">" message type is a special stream message that wraps another value, usually a blob (or an error).

-maxChunkSize can be any value from 16KB to 16MB.
-It's only passed for reading mode.

 When opening the file for writing, the client is expected to send chunks to the server in the same format.